jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_04.md

 ## Lab introduction

 In this lab, you will perform changes on the Web Frontend and the API.
-You will be using Deployments through Github Action, and then switch your CI/CD pipeline to Azure Devops platform.
+You will be using Deployments through GitHub Actions, and then switch your CI/CD pipeline to the Azure DevOps platform.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
-You may change the region, but the steps are written using **East US**.
+You may change the region, but the steps are written using the East US region.

 ## Estimated timing: 50 minutes